mwangaben/auth/README.md

 ```

 Validation checks **both** the JWT signature and the database record
-(revocation, expiry).
-A token must pass both to be considered valid.
+(revocation, access-token expiry).
+A token must pass both to be considered
+valid.

+If the access token is expired but the refresh token is still valid,
+`ValidateToken` returns an error — the caller should then call `RefreshToken`.
+This is the expected pattern; it does not mean the user is logged out.

 ### 5. Refresh Tokens